 02 PHP Version Switcher

-With one click, easily switch between several different PHP versions, or choose to use HHVM instead.
+With one click, easily switch between several different PHP versions.
+HHVM is no longer available.
+Both PHP 8.0 and 8.1 are now available.

 03 Clear Cache